Archetypes

 Boss monster: Fenriloogamon Takemikazuchi ACE

 An incoherent deck that doesn't work.
-All of its cards (except the egg) are good individually in some build of either Kazuchimon or Fenriloogamon, but collectively they do not come together to form a cohesive whole.
+Most of its cards (except the egg) are good individually in some build of the decks they support, but collectively they do not come together to form a cohesive whole.
 The result is a deck with an identity crisis that feels bad to run.

 - ADVENTURE (🏳️🌈)